WordPress/gutenberg/packages/components/src/CONTRIBUTING.md

 # Contributing components

-These guidelines document how to contribute to components in the [`@wordpress/components`](https://www.npmjs.com/package/@wordpress/components) npm package, or “WordPress Components”.
-This can be addition, modification, or deprecation.
+You can contribute by adding, modifying, or deprecating components, as well as helping with design, development, and documentation.

 ## Does it belong in the component library?

-A component library should include what’s shared across many products and omit what’s not.
-Questions to help determine if a component should be added:
+A component library should include components that are generic and flexible enough to work across a variety of products.
+It should include what’s shared across many products and omit what’s not.

+To determine if a component should be added, ask yourself:

-- Is it relevant to other products/plugins?
+- Could this component be used by other products/plugins?
-- Is there overlap with any existing components?
+- Does the new component overlap (in functionality or visual design) with any existing components?
 - How much will it cost to make and maintain?
-- Can you articulate how the component should be used?
+- Is there a clear use case requirement for the component, and can you articulate usage guidelines?

 Here’s a flowchart that can help determine if a new component is necessary:

 [![New component flowchart](https://wordpress.org/gutenberg/files/2019/07/New_component_flowchart.png)](https://coggle.it/diagram/WtUSrld3uAYZHsn-/t/new-ui-component/992b38cbe685d897b4aec6d0dd93cc4b47c06e0d4484eeb0d7d9a47fb2c48d94)

-## First steps to contributing
+## First steps

-Once you’re ready to contribute to WordPress Components, start by opening a GitHub issue.
+If you have a component you'd like added or changed, start by opening a GitHub issue.
 Include a detailed description in which you:

 - Explain the rationale
 - Detail the intended behavior